coderMohammed1/web-Qstore/README.md

 7- configure ur gmail as shown in this vedio:  https://www.youtube.com/watch?v=zxFXnLEmnb4&t=87s

 8- if you face any issues enable the debug mode by editing .env

+**NOTE**: if you are using windows, then I recommand you to use xampp (latest version) and mysql workbench with a sql server.
+In case of linux: u can handle it!